LukasCZ/GSTimeIntervalPicker/README.md

 ## How do I use it?

-Since GSTimeIntervalPicker is a subclass of UIPickerView, it carries its intrinsic content size and therefore plays nicely with Autolayout, inputViews and self sizing cells.
+Since GSTimeIntervalPicker is a subclass of UIPickerView, it carries its intrinsic content size and therefore plays nicely with Autolayout, inputViews, and self-sizing cells.
 Using it is really simple, it's basically a drop-in replacement of UIDatePicker.

 The basic setup in code could look something like this: